neutrinoceros/yt_idefix/README.md

 Now `yt.load` will be able to read Pluto/Idefix `.vtk` output files, as well as Idefix `.dmp` dump files.

-### Strecthed grids support
+## Strecthed grids support

-## yt_idefix 0.12.0 and newer
+### yt_idefix 0.12.0 and newer

-version 0.12.0 brings experimental support for streched grids, which is under active development upstream, in yt itself.
+version 0.12.0 brings experimental *native* support for streched grids, which is under active development upstream, in yt itself.

 Slices should now work seamlessly even with older versions of yt, however